gamma-opt/oip-notes/course/part1/3-mathematical_programming.md

 As the name suggests, the objective function is the function that describes our objective, which is to maximise or minimise some quantity that represents a measurement of performance.
 Thus, in mathematical programming, objective functions always comprise an objective (maximise or minimise) and a function $f$.
 For the majority of our models, the function to be optimised will be defined as $f : X \subseteq \reals^n \to \reals$.

 ## Defining domains by posing constraints

-%- Show that functions can be also be used to state logical relations of the problem we are modelling
-%- The relation can be =, >=, or <=
-%- Show that they generate a set that can be used as a subdomain

 One important concept in mathematical programming is how can we define sets $X$ using functions.
 This is possible by relating functions with particular levels of its codomain by means of (in)equalities.
 In particular, suppose we are given a function $g(x) : \reals^n \to \reals$ such that $g(x) \le 0 $ describes a relationship between decisions that make them feasible.
 Then, we have that